ChainSafe/forest/f3-sidecar/README.md

 - it's bootstrapped with a manifest that contains parameters like bootstrapping epoch, chain finality and network name etc. the manifest can be constructed either statically, or dynamically by connecting to a p2p manifest server
-- it requires an EC(expected consensus) backend to provide the chain information like chain head and power table etc
+- it requires an EC(expected consensus) backend to obtain the chain information like chain head and power table etc.
 - it requires a signer backend to sign messages with the private keys of the participating miners
 - it requires a backend that provides the actor IDs of the participating miners